amjoshuamichael/cxc/README.md

 # cxc
 `cxc` is a high-performance scripting language designed for speed: both of writing code, and of running code.
 It is built to be used as a Rust-hosted scripting language and as such, it has full interoperability with rust. `cxc` syntax is concise and low-level intention is inferred, not explicitly stated by the programmer.
-Like Rust, `cxc` compiles down to [LLVM](llvm.org) and then to machine code.
-This makes for code that reads simply, but runs quickly.
+Like Rust, `cxc` compiles down to [LLVM](llvm.org) and then to machine code. `cxc` has Rust-level performance, but can be compiled at runtime.

-This repository contians the compiler.
+This repository contains the compiler.
 The compiler uses [inkwell](https://github.com/TheDan64/inkwell), so if you wish to contribute, ensure you have LLVM installed, and the subdirectories `llvm/includes` and `llvm/bin` both in your path.

 ## Example
 `prime.cxc`
 ```ruby
 # function that takes a 32 bit integer and returns a 32 bit integer